vincentcox/StaCoAn/README.md

 ## Contributing
 This entire program's value is depending on the wordlists it is using.
 In the end, the final result is what matters.
 It is easy to build a wordlist (in comparison to writing actual code), but it has the biggest impact on the end result.
 You can help the community the most with making wordlists.

 If you want an easy way to post your idea's, head over to: http://www.tricider.com/brainstorming/2pdrT7ONVrB.
 From there you can add ideas for entries in the wordlist.

 Improving the code is also much appreciated.

 If the contribution is high enough, you will be mentioned in the `authors` section.

 ### Roadmap
-* Make IPA files also work with this program
+- [ ] Make IPA files also work with this program
-* Make DB matches loot-able
+- [ ] Make DB matches loot-able
-* Use server to upload files (apk's, ipa's) and process them (https://gist.github.com/touilleMan/eb02ea40b93e52604938)
+- [ ] Use server to upload files (apk's, ipa's) and process them (https://gist.github.com/touilleMan/eb02ea40b93e52604938)
-* Use an exclusion list
-* Exception list for ignoring findings in certain folders.
+- [x] Exception list for ignoring findings in certain folders.
 For example ignoring `http` in `res/layout` and in general `http://schemas.android.com/apk/res/android`
-* Make a cleaner file structure of this project
+- [x] Make a cleaner file structure of this project

 ## Authors & Contributors
 <table>